The 14 Best Things to Do in Anacortes for a Weekend Trip

 If you’d rather be on land, head to Mt.
 Erie.
 Drive to the summit and spend the morning taking a hike to Whistle Lake.
 This is a great hike for sunrise if you can time it right to catch the best light of the day.

 In the afternoon, head to Washington Park for some more light hiking and driving the loop.
 End the day by watching the sunset atop Cap Sante.
 (I also went stargazing up on Cap Sante, which was pretty decent!)

 Day 3: A Maritime Day on the Water

-Star the morning by boarding a whale watching boat!
+Start the morning by boarding a whale watching boat!
 As part of the San Juan Islands, Fidalgo Island is surrounded by waterways that whales are frequently seen in – including the resident orcas of the San Juans.
 In certain months, you might also see gray whales on their migration.
-Otherwise, look for Orcas, humpback whales, and minke whales on a 3-4 hour tour.
+Otherwise, look for Orcas, humpback whales, and minke whales on a 3-4 hour tour guide.